Best Known For

 Pierre Cardin is an Italian-born French fashion designer best known for his haute couture geometric avant-garde designs.

 Answer questions and see how you rank against other players.Play Now

-Fashion designer.
-Born July 2, 1922 to French parents in San Andrea da Barbara, Italy (near Venice), Pierre Cardin became interested in fashion early.
+Fashion designer Pierre Cardin was born on July 2, 1922, to French parents in San Biagio di Callalta, Italy (near Venice).
+Cardin became interested in fashion early.
 He eventually went to work for a tailor in Vichy, France.
-There, he began to hone the skills that would make him one of the most successful designers of the twentieth century.
+There, he began to hone the skills that would make him one of the most successful designers of the 20th century.

 profile name: Pierre Cardin profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Included In These Groups

 United Nations Goodwill Ambassadors are prominent individuals who volunteer to highlight important areas of the U.N.'s work.
 Actors, athletes, authors and musicians use their celebrity to raise awareness of the issues faced by victims of poverty, famine, and violence worldwide.
 Goodwill ambassadors make widely publicized visits to the world's most troubled locales, and make appeals on behalf of their people.
 Here are some of the stars who use their famous names to promote causes close to their hearts.

 U.N.
 Goodwill Ambassadors 38 people in this group